Diversity & Inclusion

 We encourage our community to strive for diversity awareness and to be willing to address equity issues by taking constructive actions.

-Physics Department Diversity Committee
+Department of Physics and Astronomy Diversity Committee

-The Diversity Committee will work with the chair and the University Director for Academic Diversity and Inclusion to ensure that the Physics Department is and remains a diverse environment at all levels and in which all feel welcome.
+The Diversity Committee will work with the chair and the University Director for Academic Diversity and Inclusion to ensure that the Physics and Astronomy Department is and remains a diverse environment at all levels and in which all feel welcome.
 The committee will help to collect data on efforts to promote diversity in the department and will make recommendations to aid those efforts.

-Prof. Rebecca Surman (Chair), firstname.lastname@example.org
+Rebecca Surman (Chair), firstname.lastname@example.org

 College of Science Diversity Council